intanpebriyani/PortfolioProjects/README.md

 ## 📌 Introduction

 This portfolio contains various dashboards I've built as part of my learning journey and professional growth.
-Each project has a unique analysis goal—from monitoring Adidas sales, evaluating bank loan risk, visualizing global population trends, to analyzing annual sales performance at Jatex.
+Each project has a unique analysis goal—from monitoring Adidas sales, visualizing global population trends, to analyzing annual sales performance at Jatex.

 I used effective data visualization techniques to transform raw numbers into interactive, decision-supporting dashboards.